mddfaisal/route_tree/README.md

 * High performance: Optimized path matching algorithm

-* High customization: As it provides minimal functionality and allowed high customization.
+* High customization: As it provides minimal functionality and allowed high customization, who want to write their http server from scratch with http package provided by golang.

 ## Installation